gmr/logging-config/README.md

 logging-config
 ==============

+*IMPORTANT* After being pointed to logutils which has a working dictConfig for earlier versions of Python, I do not intend on maintaining this module.

 A configuration wrapper class for the standard Python logging package.
 Since DictConfigurator is not available until 2.7 and I still need to support 2.6, I wanted a consistent way to handle configuration of application logging.